Chart Color Schemes

 Elizabeth Downs faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 6.3%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 4.7%, followed by postgraduate qualifications (0.8%) and graduate diplomas (0.8%).
-Trade and technical skills are prominent, with 38.3% of residents aged 15+ holding vocational credentials – advanced diplomas (6.5%) and certificates (31.8%).
+The area's university qualification rate is 6.3%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most prevalent at 4.7%, followed by postgraduate qualifications (0.8%) and graduate diplomas (0.8%).
+Vocational credentials are prominent, with 38.3% of residents aged 15+ holding them, including advanced diplomas (6.5%) and certificates (31.8%).
+Educational participation is high, with 32.7% currently enrolled in formal education, including 14.7% in primary, 8.6% in secondary, and 2.9% in tertiary education.

 Educational participation is notably high, with 32.7% of residents currently enrolled in formal education.
 This includes 14.7% in primary education, 8.6% in secondary education, and 2.9% pursuing tertiary education.